 - The drug AZT taken during pregnancy reduces significantly the chance of transmitting HIV to the baby.

-- AZT treatment of mothers combined with cesarean sectioning to deliver infants reduces infection rates to 1%.
+- Treatment of mothers combined with cesarean sectioning to deliver infants reduces infection rates to 1%.

 Babies born to mothers infected with HIV: